AdilZia/Reinforcement-Learning/README.md

 In this project I implemented the Q-Learning reinforcement learning algorithm.

-Reinforcement learning is the branch of machine learning which focuses on how agents can learn how to better perform a specific activity overtime, through many repeated training runs.

 In Q-Learning, the agent aims to learn all the Q-Values, a Q-Value is the value of a state, action pair.

 The update rule for Q-Learning is: <br>